The Ordinary's New Serum Is For Everyone But Do You Really Need It?

 You've got to hand it to The Ordinary, it always keeps on top of the most talked-about skincare trends.
-It was one of the first brands to really champion beta glucan (a hydrating ingredient that experts say works 20% harder than hyaluronic acid) in its latest Natural Moisturising Factors moisturiser.
-And when we all fell for niacinamide (which minimises excess oil production and fine lines and acts as an anti-inflammatory), it brought us the bestselling Niacinamide 10% + Zinc 1% (a snip of the price of other serums on the market at just £5).
+It was one of the first brands to really champion beta glucan (a hydrating ingredient that experts say can work 20% harder than hyaluronic acid) in its latest Natural Moisturising Factors moisturiser.
+And when we all fell for niacinamide (which is claimed to minimise excess oil production and fine lines and act as an anti-inflammatory), it brought us the bestselling Niacinamide 10% + Zinc 1% (a snip of the price of other serums on the market at just $9.50).
 It makes sense, then, that the brand's scientists are leaning into one of the biggest beauty movements right now: skin barrier support.

 AdvertisementADVERTISEMENT